NeilJustice/ZenUnitAndMetalMock/README.md

 };
 ```

-Using ZenUnit, this is how the function's correctness can be confirmed across various SetType types and various T types:
+This is how the function's correctness can be confirmed using ZenUnit's type-parameterized test class syntax:

 ```cpp
 #include "ZenUnit/ZenUnit.h"